 This recipe for paleo cranberry sauce with orange is so easy to make, that there’s no reason to mess with the canned stuff.
 I mean, there is no telling how long the cranberry sauce has been sitting in the can.
 If you’re a cranberry sauce lover, then once you have tried homemade cranberry sauce you will never turn back.

 When I was a kid, I absolutely detested cranberry sauce.
 Actually, I thought that there was just one way to have it.
 Cold and gelatinous, sliced right out of the can.
 It wasn’t until I become an adult that the wool was pulled from over my eyes.
-And now, I know that homemade cranberry sauce is the only way to go.
+And now, I know that homemade cranberry sauce rather than the canned stuff is the only way to go.

 Besides not having any refined sugar, you’ll appreciate flavors like vanilla, cinnamon and orange that compliment your Thanksgiving turkey dinner nicely.
-Make this orange cranberry sauce up to one night before and then that’s one less thing you have to do on Thanksgiving Day or whenever you plan to serve it.
+Make this orange cranberry sauce up to 5-7 days before.
+That’s one less thing you have to do on Thanksgiving Day or whenever you plan to serve it.